Collaborate via Subversion (SVN)

 $ svn checkout <svn_repository>/trunk <reqview_project>

-Get SVN Information
+Show SVN Information

-Display SVN information about the ReqView project
+Display SVN information about a ReqView project

-Edit Project
+Edit Projects

-Commit ReqView project changes to SVN
+Commit a changed ReqView project to the SVN repository

 Advanced SVN Operations